 Answers to your questions about Block Island National Wildlife Refuge

-On November 15th, the U.S. Mint will launch the new Block Island National Wildlife Refuge quarter, the 45th coin released in the America the Beautiful Quarters Program.
+On November 15th, the U.S. Mint launched the new Block Island National Wildlife Refuge quarter, the 45th coin released in the America the Beautiful Quarters Program.

 For those who wonder what Block Island National Wildlife Refuge is actually like, we thought we’d share answers to some frequently asked questions about this special place.
 If you do have a chance to visit Block Island someday, you’ll already know your way around.